Hôtel Le Concorde: History

-From its construction in 1970 by wealthy businessman Marcel Adams, owner of the company Développement Iberville, Le Concorde was operated by the luxury hotel management company Loews under the terms of a 99-year lease.
+The hotel was constructed by wealthy businessman Marcel Adams, owner of Développement Iberville, and designed by architect Dimitri Dimakopoulos.
+It opened on 1 April 1974 as Loews Le Concorde, operated by Loews Hotels, under the terms of a 99-year lease.
 In 2069, at the end of this lease, ownership was to return to Adams or his successor.

-In November 2013, Loews announced that the building would cease operations as a hotel in February 2014.
-Early in January, it was announced that the hotel would be sold to Groupe Savoie for $11,5M in order to transform it into a luxury retirement apartment building.
-This plan was met with a great deal of opposition from local businesses, who feared the loss of customers from the hotel.
-In the end, the hotel closed for a time.
-But it was repurchased for $13M by the businessman Jean-Guy Sylvain, who already owned other hotels in the Old Capital region, and his associates who renovated the building.
-The hotel reopened in May 2014 as an independent hotel under the brand Hôtel Le Concorde Québec, no longer affiliated with the Loews chain.
+In November 2013, Loews announced that the hotel would cease operations in February 2014.
+In January 2014, it was announced that the hotel would be sold to Groupe Savoie for $11,5M in order to transform it into a luxury retirement apartment building.
+This plan was met with opposition from local businesses, who feared the loss of customers from the hotel.
+In the end, the hotel closed briefly and was repurchased for $13M by the businessman Jean-Guy Sylvain, who already owned other hotels in the Old Capital region, and his associates who renovated the building.
+The hotel reopened in May 2014 as Hôtel Le Concorde Québec, no longer affiliated with Loews.
 Since October 2015, as a landmark building, its exterior is illuminated at night.